YoYoGames/GameMaker-Bugs/README.md

 If you're not on the current monthly release (at least - remember Betas are available also), then do not report something until you have confirmed the current release still shows the problem.
 This includes LTS users!

-Always check your ui.log for GameMaker and your compiler log to see if they tell you this s a machine setup issue.
+Always check your ui.log for GameMaker and your compiler log to see if they tell you this is a machine setup issue.
 [More info on this on our guide](https://help.gamemaker.io/hc/en-us/articles/13150754375453#h_01HGG0W8C5P8YTKBM7J8C86CFA).

 <br />